SlicerMorph/SlicerANTsPy/ANTsRegistration_Tutorial.md

 **Advantages:**
 - Faster convergence during template building
 - More anatomically meaningful starting point
-- Easier to interpret results in familiar orientation
+- Easier to interpret results in consistent anatomical orientations

 **Disadvantages:**
 - **Shape bias:** The final template may retain some shape characteristics of the reference specimen